35 Psychology-Based Critical Thinking Strategies

 Application: Allow students to sort through their feelings about your class or subject with assignments that call for self-reflection.
 Although this technique is mostly geared towards children whose emotions are not yet fully developed, emotion affects learning at any age.

 Definition: Cognitive psychologists use the term metacognition to describe our ability to assess our own skills, knowledge, or learning.
 That ability affects how well and how long students study—which, of course, affects how much and how deeply they learn.
-Students with poor metacognition skills will often shorten their study time prematurely, thinking that they have mastered course material that they barely know.
+Students with poor metacognition skills will often shorten their study time prematurely, critical thinking that they have mastered course material that they barely know.

 Application: Studies show that awareness of one’s learning is enough to enhance it.
 Help students step back and assess their own habits and skills.